stackdump/stackdump.github.io/_sources/posts/firstpost.md.txt

 In this post we examine some deterministic state machines and explore possible application to blockchain technology.

-Vector Addition Systems are Petri-Net Equivilant
+Vector Addition Systems are Petri-Net Equivilent
 ------------------------------------------------

 A [Vector Addition System (with States) VASS](https://en.wikipedia.org/wiki/Vector_addition_system)